mmfausnaugh/tica/README.md

 The test will fail if there are any changes to the calibrated data, or any header keywords differ by a relative error of more than 1.e-8.
 We have found that header keywords (especially WCS parameters) can change by a small amount between python 3.9 and 3.10, as well as processor architecture, and so a warning is raised for relative differences less than 1.e-8.
 See `tica/reg_test/README` for more details.

-To run `run_reg_test.py`, it is necessary to pull the input data, output checks, and tables of WCS stars from the TICA GDrive storage.
-These are stored in the directories `input`, `output_checks`, and `ref_stars`, respectively.
-DVC is used to retrieve these data in the same way as for the calibration models, and is handled with the `dvc pull *dvc` command in the example above.
-The regression test uses data from Sector 35, 10 minute calibration models, and checks that 30 minute calibration models cannot be used on the test data.
+To run `run_reg_test.py`, it is necessary to pull the input data, output checks, and tables of WCS stars from the TICA GDrive storage using DVC.
+The data are saved locally in the directories `input`, `output_checks`, and `ref_stars`, respectively.
+DVC is used to retrieve these data in the same way as for the calibration models.
+The regression test uses data from Sector 35 using 10 minute calibration models, and checks that 30 minute calibration models cannot be used on the test data.

 In very rare cases, `output_checks` will be updated if we implement changes that improve the TICA calibration or WCSs.
 Changes to the output checks are under version control with the `reg_test/output_checks.dvc` file, and can be updated in the same way as the calibration models.